facundobatista/flagsy/README.md

 1. Run `get_countries_data.py`, will leave a json with some data for all countries

+2. Run `get_coi_data.py`, will leave a json with some data for COI codes

-2. Run `fill_country_info.py', which will improve each item in that json with more data from each country page
+3. Run `fill_country_info.py', which will improve each item in the countries json data